 Coca was domesticated in the Andes, as were what?

-A: The peanut,
+A: The peanut

-tomato, tobacco, and pineapple.
+, tobacco, and

 Animals including llamas, alpacas, and guinea pigs were domesticated where?